With Port Authority Bus Terminal and Lincoln Tunnel Fourth Tube

 IT IS ASTONISHING that with Helix Plans now in the late stages, no proposal for a fourth tube has yet been mooted from any quarter.
 The Helix plan would probably require some revision to take into account the necessary eight express lanes extending west through the cut in Weehawken and Union City.
 Plans for upgrading the cut with eight lanes, and covering it to provide room for development and public uses such as public parks above it, would be quite complicated - possibly more so than the suggested Manhattan configuration pictured below - but in my own brief investigation aimed at determining feasibility of upgrading the cut I found it to be feasible (for what that's worth) and manifoldly desirable.

-LINCOLN TUNNEL FOURTH TUBE WITH DIRECT CONNECTION TO BUS TERMINAL
+LINCOLN TUNNEL FOURTH TUBE WITH DIRECT CONNECTION TO THE BUS TERMINAL

 4. PATH LINE EXTENSION AND MY PARTIAL RETRACTION

-Given opportunity to investigate the issue, specifically concerning the 22-minute travel time from Lower Manhattan to Newark proper (God it certainly used to seem longer than that to me, bouncing and clattering through the Flats.)
-I must revise my spoken comment opposing extension of PATH to Newark Airport, and affirm here the probably-thorough public approval of the project. (without studying any of the probably-expensive particulars of extending the service to the Airport Station.)
+Given opportunity to investigate the issue, specifically concerning the 22-minute travel time from Lower Manhattan to Newark proper (It certainly used to seem longer than that to me, bouncing and clattering through the Flats.)
+I must revise my spoken comment opposing extension of PATH to Newark Airport, and affirm here the probably thorough public approval of the project. (without studying any of the probably-expensive particulars of extending the service to the Airport Station.)

-There is little doubt that John James knows what's good for the communities of Newark and speaks with their interests in mind in promoting the additional station.
-However, I do see promoting of the PATH extension as a substitute for proper development of an (again-probably) more-or-less at-grade conventional rail loop at the airport needed to replace the always-problematic people mover now reaching the end of its useful life.
-Following the lateral configuration of the people mover it is believed a connection to the existing terminals can be achieved - notwithstanding the reverse curves - and all possibilities should now be investigated in view of the current and likely-to-increase difficulties of physical obstructions involved.
-This is especially important given Newark's being the one major airport that lends itself to expansion, by extension over the turnpike.
-Quiet stewardship of the properties thus concerned should be considered a priority too, with the now again-proven vast superiority of Bayonne versus Port Newark as a harbor kept firmly in mind.
+There is little doubt that the additional station would be a hit in Newark.
+However, I do see promoting of the PATH extension as a substitute for proper development of a conventional rail loop at the airport needed to replace the always-problematic people mover now reaching the end of its useful life.
+By roughly following the lateral configuration of the people mover it is believed a connection to the existing terminals can be achieved - notwithstanding the reverse curves - and all possibilities should now be investigated in view of the current and likely-to-increase difficulties of physical obstructions involved.
+This is especially important given Newark's being the one major airport that lends itself well to expansion, by extension over the turnpike.
+Quiet stewardship of the properties thus concerned should be considered a priority too, with the now again-proven vast superiority of Bayonne versus Port Newark as a harbor, kept firmly in mind.
+(6/24/21 Instead, they buggered the Bayonne Bridge and blasted out the narrow and swiftly flowing Arthur Kill, to bring Panamax ships into Newark Harbor, which must be constantly dredged to accommodate them.
+As of 2021 I don't see any Panamax ships.
+This sort of killed two bird with one stone in terms of destructive planning.)

 5. HUDSON TUNNEL PROJECT vs. THE CORRECT ALTERNATIVE